Verisk Analytics (VRSK) Q1 2017 Results - Earnings Call Transcript

 No. I don't feel that way at all.
 In fact, I think some of the newer solutions have probably above average potential.
 And it may – those of you who have sort of been with us for a while, if we keep saying the same things like remote imagery analytics and Telematics that may sound like there's nothing new there.

 In data analytic land, particularly in vertical market data analytic land, it takes a while to get to the inflection point.
 And then you get to the inflection point.
 And so, that's effectively the dynamic that work inside of our business.
-So, don't misunderstand us going back to the same themes and as you try to interpret our growth in any particular time period, you may be trying to sort of create sort of a 1:1 equivalents.
+So, don't misunderstand us going back to the same themes and as you try to interpret our growth in any particular time period, you may be trying to sort of create sort of a 1:1 equivalence.

 Solutions, when they finally find their mark, actually have an unusual inflection relative to where they began.
 And so, as you would imagine, day-to-day, minute-to-minute, we're working on this absolutely as hard as we can to get established as well as feeding the pipeline with additional new solutions.
 I don't – it's not the case that the newer solutions have lesser potential than those that maybe we developed three to five years ago.
 I don't know if you want to add to that, Mark.